afonsofpinto/AVaas-IE/README.md

   default     = "YOUR DB PASSWORD"
 }
 ```
-Besides the username and password, you can also change the db name in the variables on that file (not required)
+You can also change the db name in the variables on that file (not required)

 Then run the following commands:
 ```bash